(703) 791-9099 | info@alicetrannp.com

 The practical stuff

-See Rates & Insurance for most updated in network insurances and current fees.
+See Rates for most updated in network insurances and current fees.

 Yes.
 Everything discussed in your appointments is protected under HIPAA.
 Your employer has no access to your records.
 Your insurance EOB will show only "telehealth visit", not a diagnosis, a provider name, or any clinical detail.
 There are narrow exceptions required by law (such as imminent danger to self or others), which Alice will explain at your first visit.